ergoplatform/ergodocs/docs/eco/paideia.md

    - Reach out to the Paideia team for further assistance.

 ## Voting on Proposals
 DAO members can vote on active proposals.
-No bPaideia holdings are required for voting.
+0.1 bPaideia is required to vote on a proposal.
 Be aware that there may be a delay before votes are reflected in the UI, and a page refresh may be necessary.

 ## Staking and Unstaking